Moving in with others

 It’s worthwhile giving some thought to the up-front costs you’ll need to move quite some time before you decide to do it.
 These expenses may include:

 - Rental bond

 - New furniture and furnishings

 - Connection fees for internet, electricity and gas.

-Your bond might be one of the larger expenses you’ll need to pay upfront – this is a deposit you pay to your landlord to act as security, so that if you owe rent when you move out or have damaged the property your bond can be used to cover it.
+Your bond might be one of the larger expenses you’ll need to pay upfront – this is a deposit you pay to your landlord (to lodge with the relevant Board) to act as security, so that if you owe rent when you move out or have damaged the property your bond can be used to cover it.
 Depending on what state or territory you live in, your bond could be up to the equivalent of four weeks rent.

 Budgeting for ongoing costs

 Having to stump up money to move is just the beginning – the reality of moving out of home is being responsible for covering ongoing bills.
 These can include:

 Knowing exactly what your ongoing expenses are going to be could make a difference in maintaining your financial independence and not falling behind.
 You can use our online budget tool1 to help work out your expenses.
 You can also check out our handy guide to setting up a budget.